nebnamwen/buttonbox_c/README.txt

 -- instrument controls --

+copy -- copy the entire instrument config from another keyboard
+        (useful when setting up multiple keyboard sections to play the same instrument)
+	value: the instrument to copy from (an integer between 0 and 7)

 volume -- the main volume control for the current instrument
           value: a decimal number between 0 and 1.0 *this is relative to the maximum volume of your device